mle86/csv-parser/README.md

 but will also recognize them
 under one of several possible name variants.

+Keep in mind that the program
+will do byte-wise string comparisons between the arguments and the input column names, without any encoding conversion, case normalization, or canonization.

 # Pretty-printing

 The program has limited pretty-printing capabilities: